-In my Psychotherapy Practice, I combine Gestalt Psychotherapy, Aboriginal approaches to Psychotherapy and Anti-Oppression.
-But really....what does this mean?
+In my Psychotherapy Practice, I combine Gestalt Psychotherapy, Somatic Therapy, Holistic Therapy and Anti-Oppressive Practice.....but really, what does this mean?

 Gestalt Psychotherapy is psychotherapy practice that was first developed by Fritz and Laura Perls, two German psychotherapists who worked in Europe, South Africa and USA in the 40s and 50s.
 Gestalt Psychotherapy seeks to bring awareness of thoughts, emotions, behaviours, beliefs and physical sensations into the "here and now", thus creating a greater understanding of our own experience.
 It's relational; this means that the therapist is not a benign and sterile authority figure that listens to the client on the couch, unimpacted.
 It means that both therapist and client are engaged in what is going on, co-creating the therapeutic process together.
 Gestalt Therapists are not authorities on the lives of their clients, but human beings with sound training on how to support and unpack what naturally comes up in-session.
 A Gestalt Therapist talks and listens, but also works with the client experientially, with the use of art, body work, physical expression and play.
 In Gestalt therapy, there is no "right" way to feel, act, think or be.
 There is only awareness and the impact of our presence on one-another.

-Through combining Gestalt, Aboriginal approaches to psychotherapy and anti-oppression practice, clients can expect a therapeutic experience that is honest, humanizing, self-reflective, engaging and multi-faceted!
+Through combining these approaches, clients can expect a therapeutic experience that holistic, humanizing, self-reflective, engaging and multi-faceted!